GTM · Privacy & Consent · Multi-Location Analytics

 What I've built.

-Rebuilt booking-flow conversion tracking for a multi-location brand, giving paid teams a signal they could actually scale against.
+Rebuilt booking-flow conversion tracking for a multi-location brand across national and international markets — giving paid teams an accurate acquisition signal they could actually scale against instead of data they quietly doubted.

-Updated consent mode and measurement architecture for multinational campaigns — compliance answered, measurement preserved.
+Rebuilt consent mode and measurement architecture for multinational campaigns under GDPR — legal compliance documented, measurement signal preserved, modeled conversions properly configured for the signal gap.

 About